John F. Melby: Dismissal and security clearance

-In the early 1950s, at the height of anti-communist fervor in the United States, the State Department investigated whether Melby posed a security risk.
+In the 1950s, at the height of American anticommunist sentiment, the State Department investigated whether Melby posed a security risk.
 The investigation began in September 1951, a week after ex-communist Martin Berkeley told the House Un-American Activities Committee (HUAC) that Hellman had attended an organizational meeting of the Communist Party in 1937.
 Initially, the issues Melby was asked to address were minor.
 Then in April 1952, the department stated its one formal charge against Melby: "that during the period 1945 to date, you have maintained an association with one, Lillian Hellman, reliably reported to be a member of the Communist Party."
 Based on unverified testimony from informants that she was a member of the Communist Party, along with her participation in many communist-front organizations and left-wing advocacy groups, Melby's suitability for government service was questioned, and when Melby appeared before the department's Loyalty Security Board, he was not allowed to contest Hellman's communist affiliation or learn the identity of those who informed against her, only his understanding of her politics and the nature of his relationship with her, including detailed discussion of their occasional renewal of their physical relationship.
 He never promised to avoid contact with Hellman, but allowed that he had no plans to renew their friendship.